emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/6-royalty.md

 https://github.com/near-examples/nft-tutorial-js/blob/6.royalty/src/nft-contract/internal.ts#L13-L16
 ```

-If you were to use the `royaltyToPayout` function and pass in `2000` as the `royaltyPercentage` and an `amountToPay` of 1 Axion, it would return a value of 0.2 Axion.
+If you were to use the `royaltyToPayout` function and pass in `2000` as the `royaltyPercentage` and an `amountToPay` of 1 Fermi, it would return a value of 0.2 Fermi.

 ### Royalties